Walrus98/Walrus98/README.md

 ## About me :mortar_board:

-I'm Samuele Calugi, a passionate Full Stack Developer and a student from CS Pisa's university.
+I'm Samuele Calugi, a passionate Full Stack developer graduated from university of computer science in Pisa [Pisa University](https://www.unipi.it/index.php/lauree/corso/10298).
-Actually, I am a third-year undergraduate at [Pisa University](https://www.unipi.it/index.php/lauree/corso/10298).
 I am an aspiring to become a Full Stack Developer, my interests specially are Backend Development and IoT Applications.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.